 It's easy . . . just grab a Bob's Knob and turn.
 You can even do it while looking through the eyepiece on most scopes.
 And you'll never drop that pesky little Allen wrench or screwdriver on your corrector plate, or in the grass again.
 Installation is a snap with included instructions, and you can undo the modification at any time.

 Fits: All Celestron 11 inch (28 cm) f/10 SCT versions (metal or carbon fiber tube) with flat secondary housing and standard 6-32 collimation screw threads (not for CPC 1100).

 Knobs: Black plastic, 16 mm (5/8 inch) diameter.

 Threads: Black anodized aluminum alloy.

-Note 5: The CPC 925 SCT requires knobs with metric threads.
-The CPC 925 secondary can be identified by 1) a factory-installed plastic cover over the collimation screws; 2) black Phillips factory collimation screws; and 3) brand information on the inside of the housing.
-Do not use these knobs on the CPC 925.
+Note 4: The CPC 1100 SCT requires knobs with metric threads.
+The CPC 1100 secondary can be identified by a factory-installed plastic cap over the collimation screws.
+Do not use these knobs on the CPC 1100.

 Installation instructions are available in English, Spanish, German, Italian and French.